makinacorpus/php-goat/README.domain.md

 # Features

- - build automatic extendable repositories for your domain objects,
  - build a domain event driven model, derived from DDD and CQS with a message broken in the middle,
  - provide an event store to save everything, and replay it.